martin-jung-hs/webpack-101/README.md

 This repo is an exercise for a blog post (link).
 It demonstrates the following webpack configurations
  * how to build multiple entry points
  * how to build different resources (js, jsx, less, png) using loaders
- * how to build a common bundle for the entry points
+ * how to build a common bundle for the entry points, using a plugin
  * how to build unique bundles for each entry point